Meera-Mohanan/CSS-Portfolio-Challenge/README.md

 # CSS-Portfolio
-This is a Advanced CSS: Portfolio challenge for which I used CSS and HTML to create a basic web page to showcase my projects created during the bootcamp.
+I have used advanced CSS and HTML to create a basic Portfolio page to showcase my projects created during the bootcamp.
 I used CSS flexbox to create a dynamic web page that will show case my portfolio on various screen sizes.

 Github Pages: https://github.com/Meera-Mohanan